Skip to content

 Maths Mastery Resources

-Acorns, seeds, shells or twigs can be collected in the outdoor environment and can be counted by placing them inside the Numicon shapes.
-Questions can be asked such as: How many would you have if you had double the number of seeds?
+This helps pupils to recognise quantities and questions can be asked such as: How many would you have if you had double the number of seeds?
 How many more shells would you need to make 10?

 A class of children sat in a circle using the scribble boards to do maths

-Ten frames can be useful for supporting mental addition methods.
+Ten frames can be beneficial for supporting mental addition methods.
 A useful strategy is to emphasise ‘Magic 10.’
 If children were asked to calculate 9 + 7 number bond knowledge would be needed to know 9+7 = 9+1+6 =10+6 = 16.

 A part-part-whole ‘cherry’ diagram is a fantastic tool to aid maths mastery when studying number, addition and subtraction and inverse operations.
-The diagram shows pupils that a whole object can be split into two or more parts in many different ways.

 The parts might look different, each part will be smaller than the whole and the parts can be combined to make the whole.
 Part-part whole diagrams can be made using hoops in the outdoor area, where children can physically see and move concrete items or they can be drawn on Pentagon’s Scribble Boards.